-Meeting notices were distributed by email and also posted on the HRTPO web site.
-The email distribution list included the members of the Hampton Roads TTAC in addition to the agencies listed in the Exhibit for the ICG as well as the staff representative for the HRAQC (LPO).
+ICG meeting notices were distributed by email and also posted on the HRTPO web site.
+The email distribution list included representatives of all of the agencies listed in the Exhibit for the ICG, which includes members of the TTAC, as well as the staff representative for the HRAQC (LPO).